GitNotebooks/GitNotebooks/docs/enterprise_security.md

 - GitNotebooks web application servers and image storage run in AWS.
 - All secrets are stored in AWS Secret Manager, with audit trails enabled.
+- All data is stored in RDS with TLS communication required, data encypted at rest, not internet-facing

 ## Architecture